 Students from any major with 2.5 ASU GPA, a 3.0 major GPA and 45 hours of completed coursework may apply.
 Transfer students should contact School of Politics and Global Studies Program Coordinator Kayla Stamey at Kayla.Stamey@asu.edu for exceptions.

 Program fee and scholarships

 The program fee includes ASU tuition and fees, housing, some group meals, business cards, and program excursions.
 Airfare, transportation, and daily meals are not included.
 Scholarships may be available for students with unmet financial need.

-Students live at Washington Intern Student Housing at Woodley Park with a community of fellow Sun Devils in centrally located, furnished, suite style apartments.
+Students live at Turnkey Housing Solutions, Meridian at Gallery Place, conveniently located in Chinatown with a community of fellow Sun Devils in centrally located, furnished, suite style apartments.

 What is the purpose of this program?